Crusse/php-shm-cache/README.md

 starts removing oldest items once the cache gets full.

 This library is intended as a hobby project for myself to learn about shared memory and locking in a familiar context (PHP).
-(I'm essentially "programming FORTRAN in any language" here.)
+(I'm essentially "_programming FORTRAN in any language_" here.)
 Use at your own risk.

 ## Installing